The importance of protected Trees and how to recognize These Trees

-Trees play an essential contribution to our ecosystem, providing shade, clean air, and aesthetic value to our surroundings.
-However they are not all alike and some have additional protection status, making it illegal to do any activity without authorization.
-If you are considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering, and the steps you need to follow to be in compliance with the laws.
-This article we’ll help you understand the process of discovering whether the tree is protected and what you will need take to be sure that you are following the law.
+Trees play an important part in the environment by providing shade, fresh air and aesthetic value our surroundings.
+However, not all trees are equal and some carry additional protection status, making it illegal to carry out any activity without authorization.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree you’re considering and what steps you’ll need to take to comply with the legal requirements.
+In this article, we will help you understand the process of discovering whether a tree is safe and exactly what steps you need take to be sure you are following the law.

 Statutory protection

-As a matter of legal protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+As a matter of statutory protection, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees with a significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have an exceptional value and are protected from all work, which includes felling.
+Preservation orders are like TPOs in that they are set up by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to be of exceptional value and are protected from all work, which includes felling.

 What can I do to determine when a tree is in danger?

-To determine whether a tree is protected, you must to check if it is under a TPO or preservation orders.
-It is done by contacting the authorities in your area and asking them look up their archives.
+To determine whether a tree is protected, you will need to verify if it’s in the process of being subject to a TPO or preservation orders.
+This can be accomplished by contacting your municipal authority, and asking them to check their archives.

 TPO search

-To search for the TPO You can reach an Tree and Woodland Officer at your local authority.
-They will be able to tell you whether the tree is in the protection.
-They’ll also be able to advise you on the next steps you should do if your tree is protected.
+To find a TPO, you can contact the Tree and Woodland Officer of your local authority, who will inform you whether the tree is protected.
+They’ll also be able to advise you on the next steps to do if your tree is protected.

 Preservation order search